cilium/cilium.io/content/labs/2022-11-22-cilium-gateway-api/index.md

 - Core Gateway API concepts such as Gateway, HTTPRoute, and listeners
 - How Cilium implements Gateway API for L7 traffic management
 - How to route HTTP and HTTPS traffic using Cilium Gateway API

+## Prerequisites

+- A running Kubernetes cluster
+- `kubectl` configured to access the cluster
+- Basic understanding of Kubernetes networking and security concepts